PeARL-laboratory/BCMH/README.md

 # BCMH
 The Bach Chorales Melody-Harmony Corpus

-The Bach Chorales Melody-Harmony (BCMH) Corpus consists of homorhythmic, harmonic-melodic reductions of 100 Bach chorales from the Riemenschneider edition.
+The Bach Chorales Melody-Harmony (BCMH) Corpus consists of homorhythmic, harmonic-melodic reductions of 100 Bach chorales from the Breitkopf & Härtel edition.
 Original symbolic encodings of all chorales were imported and modified from KernScores (kern.ccarh.org).

 In addition to the reduction, we encoded key and Roman numeral annotations as a separate spine using a variant of the Perl-compatible regular expression syntax developed by Neuwirth et al. (2018).